PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Experiments and results

-We compared our proposed ARE with the following 13 algorithms in the literature: \begin{enumerate} \item Common spatial pattern (CSP)~\cite{Blankertz2008}, a classic MI classification approach.
-It uses labelled data to design spatial filters and performs feature extraction and Linear Discriminant Analysis (LDA) classification.
-The labelled data could be from the source domain only (S), the target domain only (T), or source and target domains combined (S\&T). \item EEGNet~\cite{Lawhern2018}, a popular compact end-to-end convolutional neural network for EEG signal decoding.
-The labeled source and target data are combined in mini-batch gradient descent training.
-One variant is to sample each mini-batch randomly (usually there are more source samples than target samples in each mini-batch), referred to as S\&T. Another variant is to sample a half-batch from each domain and then combine them into a full mini-batch (this ensures an equal number of samples from both domains), referred to as S+T. \item Deep domain adaptation approaches, including ENT~\cite{Grandvalet2004}, DANN~\cite{Ganin2016}, JAN~\cite{Long2017}, CDAN~\cite{Long2018}, DAN~\cite{Long2019}, MME~\cite{Saito2019}, MDD~\cite{Zhang2019b}, MCC~\cite{Jin2020}, SHOT~\cite{Liang2022}, and CC~\cite{Jin2024}, all with EEGNet backbone.
-In model training and fine-tuning, we used Cross-Entropy (CE) loss plus the losses from these specific domain adaptation approaches, whose weights were all set to 1.
-DANN, JAN, CDAN, DAN and MDD, whose calculations need source data, were not performed in centralized source-free transfer learning and federated source-free transfer learning scenarios. \item ABAT~\cite{Chen2024}, which leverages data alignment and adversarial training to simultaneously enhances the model's accuracy on both benign and adversarial samples. \end{enumerate}
+We compared our proposed PAT with the following algorithms from the literature: \begin{enumerate} \item Classical deep/machine learning approaches, i.e., common spatial pattern (CSP)~\cite{Blankertz2008} and EEGNet~\cite{Lawhern2018}.
+CSP is a standard MI classification method that uses labeled data to design spatial filters, perform feature extraction, and apply Linear Discriminant Analysis (LDA) for classification.
+The labeled data can come from the source domain only (S), the target domain only (T), or the combination of source and target domains (S\&T).
+EEGNet is a compact end-to-end convolutional neural network for EEG decoding.
+The labeled source and target data are combined during mini-batch gradient descent training.
+One variant samples each mini-batch randomly (typically with more source than target samples), referred to as S\&T. Another variant samples half of each mini-batch from each domain and then combines them into a full mini-batch, ensuring an equal number of samples from both domains; this variant is referred to as S+T.